isebasus/foodbanks/README.md

 # 🛍️ FoodBanks [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/isebasus/FoodBanks/blob/master/LICENSE)
-## A website where individuals financially struggling with the coronavirus can find food 🥔.
+## A website where individuals financially struggling with the coronavirus can find food.

 ### 📍 About
 I thought it would be nice if I could help people struggling from the corona-virus pandemic.
 Through these harsh times, it's hard for financially deprived individuals to find food.
 So I created a website to locatte foodbanks near them.